-Sydney's public transport system features a comprehensive network of bus, train and ferry services.
-Privately-operated light rail lines, airport links, sightseeing buses and taxi services complement the network.
+Sydney's public transport system features a comprehensive network of train, bus and ferry services.
+Light rail lines, airport links, sightseeing buses and taxi services complement the network.

-The NSW Government's Transport Info site can help you plan your trip, even if it involves changing modes of public transport.
+The NSW government's Transport Info site can help you plan your trip, even if it involves changing modes of public transport.
 Use the site to calculate the best way to get from A to B when travelling to or around the City of Sydney.
-It also lists fare and timetable information.
+It also provides fare and timetable information.

-Train stations in Central Sydney include Central, Museum, St James, Town Hall, Wynyard, Circular Quay, Martin Place and Kings Cross.
-They are easy to travel between or to hook up with services going to the north, south and western suburbs.
-Trains to the eastern suburbs (including Bondi Junction, en route to the famous Bondi Beach) leave from Martin Place Station.
+Train stations in central Sydney include Central, Museum, St James, Town Hall, Wynyard, Circular Quay, Martin Place and Kings Cross.
+They are easy to travel between or to hook up with services going to the northern, southern and western suburbs.
+Trains to the eastern suburbs, including Bondi Junction, en route to the famous Bondi Beach leave from Martin Place Station.

-CountryLink operates rail services to and from NSW regional centres and holiday destinations such as Port Macquarie, the Snowy Mountains, Dubbo, Tamworth and Broken Hill.
+NSW Trains also operates rail services to and from regional centres and holiday destinations such as Port Macquarie, the Snowy Mountains, Dubbo, Tamworth and Broken Hill.
 Central Station is the main terminal for country services.
 Trains to Canberra, Brisbane and Melbourne also leave from Central.

 The airport line operates from all City Circle stations to the domestic (T2 and T3) and international terminals (T1) every 10 minutes or so.
 The trip will take between 10 and 20 minutes, depending on where you get on and where you are going.
-The line runs from around 5am until midnight, 7 days per week.
-Station access fees are payable if you use either domestic or international train stations.
+The line runs from around 5am until midnight, 7 days a week.
+Station access fees are payable if you use either Domestic or International stations.

 Sydney Buses travel through the city and beyond almost 24 hours a day.
-Most of the bus routes within the City of Sydney area are "prepaid only" to reduce delays, so you'll need to buy a ticket before you get on board.
+Most of the bus routes within the City of Sydney are prepaid only to reduce delays, so you'll need to buy a ticket before you get on board.
 There are ticket outlets all over the city and you can usually find one near bus stops.

-The main bus stops in the City Centre are at Circular Quay, Wynyard and Central Stations and the Queen Victoria Building (a major landmark) and information kiosks are located here too.
+The main bus stops in the city centre are at Circular Quay, Wynyard and Central Stations, and the Queen Victoria Building (QVB) where you will also find visitor information kiosks.